omdevteam/om/docs_src/documentation_configuration_file.rst

    !!
 This section determines the core behavior of the OnDA monitor.
 The value of these parameters should be changed only by an expert !!

-* **data_retrieval_layer (str):** name of the python module with the implementation of the Data Retreival Layer for the current monitor.
+* **data_retrieval_layer (str):** the name of the python module with the implementation of the Data Retrieval Layer for the current monitor.
 Example: 'lcls_spb'

-* **paralelization_layer (str):** name of the python module with the implementation of the Parallelization Layer for the current monitor.
+* **parallelization_layer (str):** the name of the python module with the implementation of the Parallelization Layer for the current monitor.
 Example: 'mpi'

-* **processing_layer (str):** name of the python module with the implementation of the Processing Layer for the current monitor.
+* **processing_layer (str):** the name of the python module with the implementation of the Processing Layer for the current monitor.
 Example: 'crystallography'

-* **required_data (List[str]):** data that the current monitor should retrieve for each event.
+* **required_data (List[str]):** the data that the current monitor should retrieve for each event.
 For each type of data, a corresponding Data Extraction Function must be defined in the Data Retrieval Layer.
-If this condition is met, the extracted data will be available in the 'data' object in the Processing layer.
+If this condition is met, the data will be retrieved by the monitor and made available for processing.
+Example:
-  Example: ['detector_data', 'detector_distance', 'beam_energy','timestamp']
+  ['detector_data', 'detector_distance', 'beam_energy','timestamp']

 [Peakfinder8PeakDetection]